-- Magnesium citrate – For regular functioning of the nervous system, muscles and the cardiovascular system, magnesium is absolutely essential.
+- Magnesium citrate – For the regular functioning of the nervous system, muscles and the cardiovascular system, magnesium is absolutely essential.
 As it’s also a mild laxative, it facilitates movement of food along the GI tract.

 - Probiotics – Balancing the gut microbiome by supplementing with probiotics is extremely useful in diabetic gastroparesis.
 These gut-friendly bacteria help digest food and prevent infections caused by undigested food sitting in the stomach for too long.

 - Vitamin D – Gastroparesis is one of many diseases that often lead to low vitamin D levels.
 Vitamin D is needed for a reliable immune system.
 Furthermore, as vitamin D is crucial in absorbing calcium, a lack can lead to poor bone and skin health.

 - Ginger – Ginger root improves gastric emptying and also helps combat gastroparesis symptoms such as nausea, vomiting and stomach pain.